kindamessi/RT_scraper/README.md

 You'll need to do a bit of manual config to make this work properly.

 - Google Chrome: https://www.google.com/chrome/dr/download/
-- chromedriver (For you specific version of Chrome): https://chromedriver.chromium.org/downloads
+- chromedriver (For your specific version of Chrome): https://chromedriver.chromium.org/downloads -- Test

 In Terminal: